dariohudon/dariohudon.github.io/index.md

----

-## title: Notes from the edge of the work

 # Notes from the edge of the work

 I’m Dario Hudon-Verrelli — a digital marketer, builder, writer, and solo operator based in Calgary, Alberta.